gleez/cms/modules/mango/README.md

 - View list of all events
 - View single log event
 - Delete event from log
-- Drop system log
+- Drop system log collection

 ## Future Plans

-- Divide the `Mango_Database` Class into the following three:
+- Divide the `Mango_Database Class` into the following three:
- - `Mango_Database` Class: Database and connection managing
+ - `Mango_Database Class`: for database and connection managing
- - `Mango_Collection` Class: Collection managing
+ - `Mango_Collection Class`: for collection managing
- - `Mango_Document` Class: Document managing
+ - `Mango_Document Class`: for document managing
 - Implement Profiling
-- Implement Session Storage *(in the long term)*
+- Implement Session Storage ( *in the long term* )
 - More pure and correct English in the documentation and the string resources